Making A Difference in Our County

 4-H Youth Development

 For parents who are apart, parenting can be challenging.
-Our Together We Can program helps single parents develop strategies and skills to manage stress and conflict, promote positive co-parenting relationships and help develop future healthy relationships.
-In 2018, 40 individuals enrolled in three Together We Can programs.
-A total of 51 individuals registered for three Together We Can programs offered during the year.
+Our Together We Can program helps single parents develop strategies and skills to manage stress and conflict and promotes positive co-parenting relationships and developing future healthy relationships.
+In 2019, 53 individuals enrolled in four Together We Can programs.

 These no-cost, eight-hour programs include a meal, child care and gift cards for attending each class.
 Parents can also participate in research that will support future programs.
 Each participant can earn up to $175 for completing research surveys.
 More information is available at ugaprojectfree.com.